The "Akiraprise" Design

 I am glad that I could engage in a dialog with Doug Drexler, who designed NX-01.
 He told me of his efforts to design the ship as technically correct as possible.
 Although I still don't like the overall look of the NX-01, this allowed me to see the whole issue from another side, and I appreciate much of Doug's work.

 Doug also sent me a couple of images in response to my and other fans' arguments that the NX-01 design looks wrong.
-I'm including his evidence without further commenting about it.
+I'm including his evidence without further commenting on it.
 The first image shows a comparison of aircraft carriers, in response to the argument that dated technology should be looking considerably different than what is high tech today.
 The second image compares the "Flying Wing" experimental aircraft from the 50's with a modern B-2 bomber.
 The shape of the "Flying Wing" vanished for over 30 years until it was resurrected for the B-2.
 Could it have been the same with the NX-01 and the Akira?
 The B-52, finally, is an example for a design with an exceptionally long lifespan.
 This bomber has survived two or three generations of newer aircraft already now, and maybe it could be the same with starship designs.

 See Also